qwertyasdef/Semantle-Unlimited/README.md

 Copied from https://gitlab.com/novalis_dt/semantle.

+Still in the works, not actually unlimited yet.

+Original README ↓

 So, this is sort of hacked together from a lot of data sources and the code is a mess.
 Here's a hello world of how to get up and running.